GenesisFR/HowToBecomeGoodAtShooters/README.md

 - try to make your way to spawn closets before the current enemy wave is cleared

 ### Status effects
-- a player cannot put another player under status effects, therefore, environmental hazards next to a player should be triggered before the AI triggers them
+- a player cannot put a teammate under status effects, therefore, environmental hazards next to a teammate should be triggered before the AI does
 - AI status effect resistance is based on difficulty, veterancy and skill used
 - Bleed: mobs run away from the bleed source, robotics are immune (TODO: test if mobs also get to cover and if they only run away from the Stinger Hive)
 - Blind: mobs wander around in random directions with an arm covering their eyes (making it harder to get headshots), robotics are immune